UMSI579/hw3LM1K-starter/README.md

 ## Extra Credit

 Allow sorting by priority or todo text.
+See the [Demo Video](https://youtu.be/FAA1sFUeeAM).

 ## Grading (up to 4 points)
 | No. | Requirement  | Points |